warmist/scripts/docs/item.rst

 ``-a, --include-artifacts``
     Include artifacts in the item list.
-Regardless of this setting, artifacts are never dumped or melted
+Regardless of this setting, artifacts are never dumped or melted.

 ``-w, --min-wear <integer>``
     Only include items whose wear/damage level is at least ``integer``.
 Useful